awsdocs/amazon-mwaa-user-guide/doc_source/samples-secrets-manager-var.md

 + Secrets Manager permissions as shown in [Configuring an Apache Airflow connection using a Secrets Manager secret key](connections-secrets-manager.md)\.

 ## Requirements<a name="samples-hive-dependencies"></a>
 + No additional dependencies are required to use the sample code on this page\.
-The sample code uses the Apache Airflow v1\.10\.12 base install on your environment\.
+The sample code uses the [Apache Airflow v1\.10\.12 base install](https://raw.githubusercontent.com/apache/airflow/constraints-1.10.12/constraints-3.7.txt) on your environment\.
++ No additional dependencies are required to use the sample code on this page\.
+The sample code uses the [Apache Airflow v2\.0\.2 base install](https://raw.githubusercontent.com/apache/airflow/constraints-2.0.2/constraints-3.7.txt) on your environment\.

 ## Code sample<a name="samples-secrets-manager-var-code"></a>